MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/index.md

 Creating digital circuits starts with a Truth Table, listing all digital inputs and the required outputs for each possible set of inputs.
 Using a simple algorithm, an equitant circuit can be created to match the starting Truth Table.

 ## Control Circuits
-Combining basic logic circuits, we create higher-level digital control circuits that can manage data flow, move information, and orchestrate higher-level digital hardware capabilities.
+Combining basic logic circuits creates higher-level digital control circuits that can manage data flow, move information, and orchestrate higher-level digital hardware capabilities.

 ## Arithmetic Circuits
 Understand how basic logic circuits can implement math operations like addition and subtraction.